What is selective collection?

 Conclusion

 In summary, separate collection is essential for the environment and society.
 By separating and recycling materials, you reduce your environmental impact and save natural resources and energy.
-In addition, the practice generates jobs and contributes to the circular economy, promoting balanced and sustainable development.
-Therefore, by adopting selective collection at home, we are making a significant contribution to preserving the environment and building a more sustainable future for all.

 You Are Here: